sdeschaepmeester/Musicrave/README.md

-# Reactify
+# Musi'Crave

-Reactify is a small React project used as an example on how to use the Spotify API.
+Musi'Crave is a small React project used as an example on how to use the Spotify API.

 ## Development